Workers’ Compensation Claims for Allentown Warehouse Workers

 Unique Warehouse Industry Challenges in Workers’ Compensation Claims

-Warehouse workers face specific obstacles when pursuing workers’ compensation that differ from other industries.
+Warehouse workers face specific obstacles when pursuing workers’ compensation that differ from those in other industries.

 Production Quota Pressures: Many Allentown warehouses implement strict productivity metrics that can contribute to unsafe working conditions.
 Workers feeling pressure to meet quotas may take shortcuts that lead to injuries.
 These productivity expectations can be used against workers when claims are filed, with employers suggesting that safety protocols were intentionally ignored.